doriaaaa/TradeAppProject/trade_app/test-case/test-case-doc.md

 ** Test Steps **
 1. input the email: adminregister@gmail.com
 2. input the password: testingDummy
+3. click the login button

 ** Expected Result **
+successful login to the application

 ** Actual Result **
 (can fill `same as expected`)